DrMaxPower/Mildew-Detection-in-Cherry-Leaves/README.md

 ## Hypothesis and how to validate?
 #### Hypothesis
-* With a high accuracy separate heathy leaves from leaves with mildew infect with an AI.
+* With a high accuracy separate leaves with mildew from leaves without mildew infect with an AI.

 #### Validation
-To validate with high accuracy (over 97%) or (z-score over 2) you need a big and balanced sample set and this set has both.
+To validate with high accuracy (over 97%) you need a big and balanced sample set and this set has both.
 This hypotesis is binary classification of objects:
 * leaf with mildew
 * leaf without mildew

 There is actually a missleading information in this validation that the leaf is healthy.
 It only state *with or whitout* mildew with a high pression.
-It is also an option that the leaf has mildew but in a verry small amount that there is no human visual trase of it.
+It is also an option that the leaf has mildew but in a verry small amount that there is no human visual trace of it.
 With that stated this deep learning algorim can diffirent these two options within the goal range.\
 ***Validation*** is made from a seperate folder from the test set.
-To make an analogy, we dont want to train on laying a puzzel or an iq test and validate our skills whit a a puzzel we alredy layed.
+To make an analogy, we dont want to train on laying a puzzel or an iq test and validate our skills whit a puzzel or test we alredy done.

 The train test and validation ratio is 70%, 20% and 10%.
 This is an iso standard.

 ## Rationale to map the business requirements to the Data Visualizations and ML tasks